Julia252006/lab_work6/README.md

 Brain Academy.
 Python Course.
 Laboratory Work #6.4

 Create a module with name my_argparse.py with next code implementation:
  1. Check that executable script __name__ variable is equal to “__main__”
  2. If yes print next:
  3. String 'Parcer initialized!' and variables: lang, keyword and value
  4. 3 variables are script arguments
  5. Set coding of the script as “utf8”
  6. Import argparse module
  7. Create parser object
  8. Add parser argument with key “–l”, string type, “ua” as default value and add any help string for key.
 Store this value into lang variable
  9. Add parser argument with key “–c”, string type, “word” as default value and add any help string for key.
 Store this value into keyword variable.
-10.Add parser argument with key “–m”, integer type, “0” as default value and add any help string for key.
+ 10. Add parser argument with key “–m”, integer type, “0” as default value and add any help string for key.
 Store this value into value variable.

 ```python